History of the Penn Wells Hotel

-Wellsboro’s location at the intersection of the Morris State Road (now Route 287) and the East and West State Road (now Route 6) made it a prime thoroughfare even in the early 1800s, and so Wellsboro’s first tavern was built in 1816 on the site of the present Penn Wells Hotel when Alpheus Cheney, the first sheriff of Tioga County, purchased the land from Samuel Morris.
+Wellsboro’s location at the intersection of the Morris State Road (Rt.
+287) and the East and West State Road (Rt.
+6) made it a prime thoroughfare even in the early 1800s, and so Wellsboro’s first tavern was built in 1816 on the site of the present Penn Wells Hotel when Alpheus Cheney, the first sheriff of Tioga County, purchased the land from Samuel Morris.
 Since the construction of that first tavern, the site has always been occupied by a tavern, inn, or hotel.

-In 1869, three years after a fire destroyed the original building—which had gone through many name changes and owners—A. P. Cone erected a four-story brick hotel on the site: the same basic structure that you see today.
+In 1869, three years after a fire destroyed the original building—which had gone through many name changes and owners—A. P. Cone erected a four-story brick hotel on the site—the same basic structure that you see today.
 J.S.
 Coles purchased the Hotel 1885 and named it the Coles House.
-Eleven years later, Coles’s brother, William Riley Coles, took over the business when J.S. died.
+Eleven years later Coles’ brother, William Riley Coles, took over the business when J.S. died.
 William resurrected the struggling Hotel with major renovations, including re-facing the original brick.

 1920s and 1930s